ExtendRealityLtd/VRTK/README.md

 #### Bezier Curve Laser Pointer (SteamVR_BezierPointer)

-The Bezier Pointer emits a curved line (made out of spheres) from the end of the controller to a point on a ground surface (at any height).
+The Bezier Pointer emits a curved line (made out of game objects) from the end of the controller to a point on a ground surface (at any height).
 It is more useful than the Simple Laser Pointer for traversing objects of various heights as the end point can be curved on top of objects that are not visible to the player.

 The laser beam is activated by default by pressing the `Grip` on the controller.
 The event it is listening for is the `AliasPointer` events